bruj0/docker_ipv6_securely/README.md

 In this example we use systemd-networkd but the same idea can be used on any network manager. https://wiki.archlinux.org/index.php/Systemd-networkd

-Notice we use ::3 for our VM IPv6 and no default gateway because this will be configured in the docker0 bridge.
+Notice we use::3 for our VM IPv6 and no default gateway because this will be configured in the docker0 bridge.

 ```
 [Match]